fleree/flora-ai/README.md

-# Flora AI
+# Maverick AI
 ----------------------------------------

-Flora AI is a local AI that runs on your own personal computer and it uses ollama to function the models include
+Maverick AI is a local AI that runs on your own personal computer and it uses ollama to function the models include

 - gemma2:9b                    | 5.5 GB